Production of Avengers: Doomsday and Avengers: Secret Wars: New work as Doomsday and Secret Wars

+(L–R,T–B) Directors Joe and Anthony Russo and stars Robert Downey Jr. and Chris Evans all returned from previous MCU films for Doomsday and Secret Wars following the creative shifts.

 At SDCC at the end of July 2024, the Russo brothers were confirmed to be directing the next two Avengers films.
 They revealed that Avengers 5 was now titled Avengers: Doomsday, and both films would feature Downey as Doctor Doom, who they felt was required to do justice to the Secret Wars story.
-The Russos were producing Doomsday and Secret Wars through their production company AGBO, McFeely had taken over as writer for both films, and filming was set to begin in early 2025 in London.
-Markus did not return to co-write the films, choosing to focus on running projects for AGBO instead.
+McFeely had taken over as writer for both films, and filming was set to begin in early 2025 in London.
+Markus did not return to co-write the films, choosing to focus on running projects for the Russos' production company AGBO instead.
 The reunion of Marvel Studios, Downey, and the Russo brothers was considered by industry insiders to be a return to what had worked in the past and a "perfect combination of timing and everyone being on the same page".
 Responding to the SDCC announcements, Majors said he was "heartbroken" over the decision to move forward on the films without him and said he was open to return to the MCU as Kang if Marvel Studios ever wanted to explore the character further.
-In May 2025, Disney delayed the release of Doomsday to December 18, 2026, and Secret Wars to December 17, 2027, to allow more time for production to be completed.

 The Russos and Downey were reported to be earning $40 million and $50 million, respectively, for each film.
-They were expected to receive bonuses based on the films' box office performances, with potential for Downey's salary to double.
-Downey also negotiated private jet travel, dedicated personal security, and multiple trailers on the film sets in his deal.
+They were expected to receive bonuses based on box office performance, with potential for Downey's salary to double.
+Downey also negotiated private jet travel, dedicated personal security, and multiple trailers on the film sets with personal chefs.
 After earning $500–600 million total for his previous MCU appearances, Downey was not expected to take a discounted salary.
-Neither was Thor actor Chris Hemsworth, who Belloni reported would have a major role in Doomsday and be the "second lead" of the film after Downey.
-He attributed this to Marvel Studios feeling that they needed established stars in recognizable roles to help "eventize" the film.
+Neither was Thor actor Chris Hemsworth, who Belloni reported would have a major role in Doomsday and be the "second lead" after Downey.
+He attributed this to Marvel Studios believing they needed established stars in recognizable roles to help "eventize" the film.